parikshit112/LLMExcel/README.md

 # Excel Analyzer
-This is the GitHub repository for the Infobot Excel sheet analysis feature.
+This is the GitHub repository for the Excel sheet analysis feature.
 It contains the project's source code, and installation instructions.

 ## Installation
 ### Prerequisites